dhana-nallaka/Website-using-CSS/README.md

 # Website-using-CSS
-Website built using CSS and HTML
-This website is built using HTML and CSS \ Followed the instructor and made this amazing site!
+This website is built using HTML and CSS.